DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/variables-and-variations.md

 ![Feature on the Variables Page showing Initial Sate](/december_2021_variables-fancy.png)

-Each Feature contains its own set of Variables which it manages. **By default, upon creation of a Feature, a Boolean Variable will be created which has the same name as the Feature's key for easier reference.** Depending on the Feature type, the default Variations will be pre-set.
+Each Feature manages its own set of Variables. **By default, upon creation of a Feature, a Boolean Variable will be created which has the same name as the Feature's key for easier reference.** Depending on the Feature type, the default Variations will be pre-set.
 The most common of which will be the Variations of "Variation OFF" and "Variation ON", with the boolean Variable being set to false and true, respectively.

 When a user is "Served" a Variation based on the [Targeting Rules](/home/feature-management/features-and-variables/targeting-users), the Variable Values the user receives on their devices or as an API response will be the values for the served Variation.